Pope Vitalian: Western Church relations

-Authority over Eastern Church
+Authority over Bishops in Crete

-Vitalian played a role in exonerating a bishop of the Eastern Church.
+Vitalian played a role in exonerating a bishop of Crete.
 Bishop John of Lappa had been deposed by a synod under the presidency of Metropolitan Paul.
+During this time Lappa, located in modern day Crete, was under the jurisdiction of Rome and was later transferred to the patriarchate of Constantinople during the iconoclasm controversy.
 John appealed to the pope and was imprisoned by Paul for so doing.
 He escaped, however, and went to Rome, where Vitalian held a synod in December 667 to investigate the matter and pronounced John guiltless.
 He then wrote to Paul demanding the restoration of John to his diocese and the return of the monasteries which had been unjustly taken from him.
 At the same time the pope directed the metropolitan to remove two deacons who had each married after consecration.

 Death and legacy

 Vitalian died on 27 January 672 and was succeeded by Adeodatus II.
-Venerated as a saint by the Catholic Church, his feast day is celebrated each year on January 27.
+He is venerated as a saint in the Roman Catholic Church, with his feast day being celebrated each year on 23 July.
 The introduction of church organ music is traditionally believed to date from the time of Vitalian's papacy.